Cuspidal quintics and surfaces with $p_g=0,$ $K^2=3$ and 5-torsion: The -invariant surface

-At this stage a generic point in $SC$ corresponds to a quartic surface singular in codimension one.
-To overcome this, we impose the condition that the double point at $(a:b:c:d)$ is ordinary (one of the order $3$ minors of the Hessian matrix of $F$ at this point is non-zero).\\
+At this stage a generic point in $S_C$ corresponds to a non-normal quartic surface.
+To overcome this, we impose the condition that the double point at $(1:1:1:1)$ is ordinary (not all order $3$ minors of the Hessian matrix of $F$ vanish).\\